Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

-The chemical potential serves as a bifurcation parameter, triggering two potential types of instability for each codimension of morphology.
-Indeed, in \cite{hayrapetyan2015spectra} it was shown for the weak FCH that the pearling and fingering (also called geometric meander) are the only possible instabilities for bilayers.
-The fingering instability is the transition from motion by mean curvature to motion against mean curvature that leads to growth of high-curvature regions which can become fingering protrusions.
-This transition occurs as $\mu_1$ increases through the value $\mu_b^*$ for bilayers and $\mu_\fil^*$ for filaments, see (\ref{e:nub-def}) and (\ref{e:nuf-def}), respectively.
-We say the evolution is ``fingering stable'' when $\mu_1$ is less than the corresponding value.
-Conceptually, when the far-field chemical potential, corresponding to the density of amphiphilic molecules in the bulk, is low the morphologies lose amphiphilic groups to the background and their evolution is given by motion proportional to curvature.
-This leads to loss of surface area and is stable, modulo self-intersection of interfaces or hyper-surfaces.
-Conversely, if $\mu_1$ exceeds one of these critical values then the evolution transitions to motion against mean curvature, which we call ``fingering unstable'', and can be related to an ill-posed parabolic evolution for the curvatures of the underlying morphology in the sharp-interface limit, \cite{gavish2011curvature}.
-This evolution leads to morphologies that are not admissible and hence is outside of our analysis.
-Numerical simulations of the FCH equation show that the motion against curvature is associated with fingering instabilities that yield `$Y$' junctions, end-caps, and other non-codimensional structures.
-The second mode of instability is the ``pearling bifurcation'' which leads to periodic modulations of the width of a codimension one interface or the radius of a codimension two hypersurface.
-In \cite{Kraitzman:Submitted} a sharp condition for pearling stability is derived that relates the chemical potential to the parameter $\eta_d$ and constants that depend implicitly on the form of the double-well $W$.
+While spatially constant, the far-field chemical potential $\mu_1=\mu_1(t)$, is temporally dynamic and is linearly proportional to the density of free amphiphilic molecules in the bulk.
+It serves as a key bifurcation parameter, triggering two potential types of instability for each codimension of morphology.
+Indeed, in \cite{hayrapetyan2015spectra} it is shown for the FCH free energy that the pearling and self intersection via geometric motion are the only possible mechanisms to generate defects in bilayers.
+In the companion paper, \cite{NK-KP-18}, a sharp condition for pearling stability is derived that relates the chemical potential to the parameter $\eta_d$ and constants that depend implicitly on the form of the double-well $W$.
 Specifically the bilayers are stable with respect to the pearling bifurcation if and only if \beq \mu_1S_b+\eta_d\lambda_{b,0}\norm{\psi_{b,0}}_2^2<0, \eeq and similarly filaments are pearling stable if and only if \beq \mu_1S_\fil+\eta_d\left(\norm{\psi_{\fil,0,0}'}_{L_R}^2+\lambda_{\fil,0,0}\norm{\psi_{\fil,0,0}}_{L_R}^2\right)<0, \eeq where~$\lambda_{b,0}$ is the ground-state eigenvalue of the linear operator~$L_{b,0}$ , defined in~(\ref{e:L0-def}), with eigenfunction~$\psi_{b,0}$, and $\lambda_{\fil,0,0}$ is the ground state eigenvalue of the linear operator~$L_{\fil,0,0}$, defined in~(\ref{CS-eq:Lm}), with the corresponding eigenfunction~$\psi_{\fil,0,0}$.
 The constants $S_b,S_\fil$ are the {\bf shape factors} of the bilayers and the filaments, respectively, defined by the relations